-The standard line shines through: life ruled by possessions is bad, simple fam-
+The standard line shines through: life ruled by possessions is bad, simple famand his calling to be a ily life is good.

 Where What If... stands apart from previous versions of the same old fable, is the idea that our choices don't just affect other people, God cares too.